-There are three main types of inpatient 28 day rehab program.
+There are three main types of inpatient 28-day rehab programs.
 One is NHS assisted and will take place in a private clinic that is partially subsidised.
 The next is a private rehab clinic, the last is a luxury rehab clinic.
-Don’t forget you can go to dayhab, too.
-Each level of care will give you the best treatment possible, it is only the luxury of the surroundings that changes.
+Don’t forget you can go today hab, too.
+Each level of care will give you the best treatment possible, it is only the luxury of the surroundings that change.

 28 day Alcohol Rehab Stays

 A 28-day alcohol rehab program will allow you to get off alcohol and learn how to stay off it.
 You will detox from alcohol safely, either at home or in the clinic.
 You will be taught the risks of excessive alcoholism, be given counselling to help you through it, and will go through alcohol rehab in a way that suits you.